Growing Spider Plants Indoors is easy, but you need to know a few basic Spider Plant Care tips comprised in this

 Spider plants are prone to tip burn, causing the tips of the leaves to turn brown.
 This can be caused by overfertilization, dry soil, low humidity, or a buildup of salt and minerals that are found in some public tap water.
 You should snip off the brown leaf tips and dead leaves using a sharp pair of scissors.
 This way, spider plant will invest their energy in healthy foliage.

 Spider Plant in Water

 Spider Plant Benefits

 - It absorbs carbon monoxide, formaldehyde, and xylene.
-All common air pollutants found in homes and office buildings.
+These are commonly found in homes and office buildings.

 - Safe for children and pets.
 The entire plant is non-toxic.

-- Spider plants are said to improve the overall well-being by reducing stress and increasing productivity.
+- Spider plants are said to improve overall well-being by reducing stress and increasing productivity.